delta-leonis/zosma/CONTRIBUTING.md

 tests are least likely to receive timely feedback.
 The workflow to make a merge request is as follows:

-1. Fork the project into your personal space on GitLab.com
+1. Fork the project into your personal space on GitHub.com
 1. Create a feature branch, branch away from `master`.
 1. Write tests and code
-1. Add your changes to the [CHANGELOG](CHANGELOG)
 1. If you are writing documentation, make sure to read the documentation styleguide
 1. If you have multiple commits please combine them into one commit by squashing them